vuejs/composition-api/README.md

 ### Performance Impact

-Due the the limitation of Vue2's public API. `@vue/composition-api` inevitably introduced some extract costs.
-It shouldn't bother you unless in extreme environments.
+Due the the limitation of Vue2's public API. `@vue/composition-api` inevitably introduces some performance overhead.
+Note that in most scenarios, this shouldn't be the source of performance issues.

 You can check the [benchmark results](https://antfu.github.io/vue-composition-api-benchmark-results/) for more details.